Port of Novi Sad: Privatization

 As of 2015, the Port of Novi Sad was the only port in Serbia that was state-owned, with other 11 ports being privatized.
 Since then, there were several unsuccessful attempts to privatize it.
 In 2016 calendar year, the Port of Novi Sad made a historic high load turnover of 1.18 million tonnes, the most of any port in Serbia.

 In March 2019, the government of Serbia accepted the auction offer of "P&O Ports" to operate the port for 7.99 million euros.
 On 11 May, the agreement was finalized and "P&O Ports" thus was granted 25-year concession over the port.

+In May 2022, DP World has invested 30 million euros in the reconstruction and modernization of the port that is scheduled to be completed in 2024.
+The reconstruction consists of a new vertical kay, container terminal, and wheat silos with the capacity of 40,000 m3.
+In September 2023, the vertical quay was completed.
+In June 2024, plans for a port urban project were revealed, which were established by the General Urban Plan of Novi Sad for 2030 for the detailed regulation of the industrial zone Sever III.
+The project consisting of 2.10 hectares includes elements such as port infrastructure and superstructures, constructed vertical quay, as well as reconstruction of the Ribarska and Kanalska streets.

+As of 2023, the port has an annual cargo tonnage of 1.338 million tones, making it the fourth busiest port in Serbia (behind Belgrade, Smederevo, and Pančevo).